 - Emergency Loan Fund – may be offered to students who experience unexpected, temporary financial difficulties

 The Financial Guidance team are available to help if you have any queries about the type of funding that may be available to you, are having difficulty managing your money or have any financial concerns.
-The team also have a partnership with Northampton Citizens Advice if you have a more complex debt or benefit query to ensure that you are given the best guidance possible.
-For useful budgeting guidance (including a calculator), please see Brightside Student Calculator.
+The team also have a partnership with Northampton Citizens Advice Bureau, if you have a more complex debt or benefit query, to ensure that you are given the best guidance possible.
+For useful budgeting guidance, please see the Brightside Student Calculator.

 Paying your own fees